 We also sell a fantastic cookbook produced by the makers of Kraut Source that showcases recipes for a much more diverse selection of fermenting vegetables.
 They include a mix of sauerkraut recipes, but they’ve also got much more.

 The closer your plant is to the soil level, the more natural lactobacillus it may contain.
 So don’t forget your root vegetables can be fermented, too.
 Want to make pickled beets and eggs?
 There’s a recipe for that.
 Jicama and corn?
 That’s a possibility too!

 Even fruit can be fermented.
 There’s a great recipe in Kraut Source’s book for cherries with vanilla and cocoa nibs.
 Don’t forget your chutneys – a raw apple and cranberry chutney is easy to make.
 You can even do fermented cocktails!

 But let’s talk about one of the most underappreciated fermented vegetables today.
 The humble carrot is rich in beta-carotene, vitamin-packed, and contains lots of fiber.
 They also ferment extremely well.
-And here’s a recipe straight from Kraut Source for how to highlight this nutritive powerhouse in a way that really showcases the carrot’s natural sweetness and the crispness of cucumbers, paired with the garlicky flavor and beauty of whole garlic chive flowers!
+Here’s a recipe straight from Kraut Source for how to highlight this nutritive powerhouse in a way that really showcases the carrot’s natural sweetness and the crispness of cucumbers, paired with the garlicky flavor and beauty of whole garlic chive flowers!